piratesshield/ChatGPT-Prompt-capture/README.md

 If you encounter issues:
 1. Check the troubleshooting section above
 2. Open Chrome DevTools (F12) and check the console for errors
+3. Use the download buttons in the extension popup to access your prompts
 3. Try refreshing the ChatGPT page
 4. Restart Chrome if needed